- General Best Practices

-If more and more people are posting reviews on Facebook, there's probably an increasing number of people reading them, too, according to SocialMediaToday.
+If more and more people are posting reviews on Facebook, there's probably an increasing number of people reading them.
 Therefore, reviews and recommendations can, in fact, help the organic reach of your school as users as their connections recommended businesses like your school.

-Because of the latest Facebook algorithms, groups are now becoming more of a way to outsource your content to users you may not be reaching from your school’s Facebook page alone.
-It’s a great opportunity for your school to interact with members of your community.
+Due to Facebook’s algorithm, Groups are an effective way to directly reach audiences who may not catch your organic content.
+It’s a great opportunity for your school to interact with specific members of your community.

-Watch parties: members of groups can now watch videos live in real time even if they’re not in the same room!
+Watch parties: Members of Groups can watch videos together!
 They have the ability to view and react to the video like a live broadcast.

-Polls: one of the best ways to encourage your members to interact with you is by creating a poll.
+Polls: One of the best ways to encourage your members to interact with you is by creating a poll.
 And it can be about anything!
-Shout out to the folks who responded to my poll in our School Marketing Community group to help write this post!
+We here at Finalsite sometimes use polls in our School Marketing Community to help drive our own content strategy.

 Announcements: Treated as a separate part of the group, you can highlight specific posts as announcements that might be the most important for your members to know.